It is important that you read the following booking conditions carefully as they are the basis of your contract with AmaWaterways Limited.

 20 Local Health & Safety Standards

-You should be aware that it is the standards and health and safety requirements of the country in which the services which make up your travel arrangements are provided which apply.
-These standards may be different to those in the European Economic Area and may sometimes be lower.
+You should be aware that it is the standards and health and safety requirements of the country in which the services which make up your travel arrangements are provided which apply and not those of the United Kingdom.
+These standards will be different to those of the United Kingdom and may sometimes be lower.

 21 Our Website, Brochure and Advertising

 The information contained in our website, brochure and advertising material is our responsibility and to the best of our knowledge and belief it is correct at the time of publication.
 Occasionally errors may occur, and information may change, and you must therefore check all the details of your travel arrangements at the time of booking